vivianjjiang/CS3-DS4002-HateSpeech/README.md

 > - `REFERENCE_baseline_logistic.ipynb`
 > - `REFERENCE_transformer_demo.ipynb`

-Within the `SCRIPTS` folder is the `REFERENCE_IMAGES` contain two example EDA images to also reference if needed.
+Within the `SCRIPTS` folder is the `REFERENCE_IMAGES` which contain two example EDA images to also reference if needed.
 ## Reference Materials:

 These materials provide context, modeling ideas, and relevant background to help you complete the case study: